hawtio/hawtio/FAQ.md

 It's a [pluggable](http://hawt.io/plugins/index.html) management console for Java stuff which supports any kind of JVM, any kind of container (Tomcat, Jetty, Karaf, JBoss, Fuse Fabric, etc), and any kind of Java technology and middleware.

+### How do I install hawtio?

+See the [Getting Started Guide](http://hawt.io/getstarted/index.html) and the [Configuration Guide](http://hawt.io/configuration/index.html)

 ### How do I configure hawtio?

 Mostly hawtio just works.
-However, please check out the [Configuration Guide](https://github.com/hawtio/hawtio/blob/master/doc/Configuration.md) to see what kinds of things you can configure via system properties, environment variables, web.xml context-params or dependency injection.
+However, please check out the [Configuration Guide](http://hawt.io/configuration/index.html) to see what kinds of things you can configure via system properties, environment variables, web.xml context-params or dependency injection.

-### How do I install hawtio?

-See the [getting started guide](https://github.com/hawtio/hawtio#get-started) which is on the home page (if you keep scrolling down).

 ### Why does hawtio have its own wiki?